CHILD PROTECTION & SAFEGUARDING ADULTS AT RISK POLICY

 The Designated Person is: Pauline Armour

-When an individual concern/incident is brought to the notice of the Designated Person, they will seek advice from Bromley Council’s 24 hour help desk in relation to child protection issues.
+When an individual concern/incident is brought to the notice of the Designated Person(s), they will seek advice from Bromley Council’s 24 hour help desk in relation to child protection issues.

 THE ROLE OF THE MANAGEMENT BOARD

-The Management Board has formally adopted this policy and will review its content annually or sooner if there are any legislative changes or new good practice guidance.
+The Management Board and The Playgoers’ Committee have formally adopted this policy and will review its content annually or sooner if there are any legislative changes or new good practice guidance.